Overviewcopied

 The Traction project template is a powerful tool to streamline your customer acquisition efforts.
 This template includes 19 boards representing each traction channel, and 96 high-level tasks to execute on them.
 The boards (traction channels) are organized based on their relevant corporate functions.

-Submit Your Templatelinkcopied
+Submit Your Templatecopied

 Project templates are a great way to save time when starting new projects, but they are also a great way to have a structured, disciplined, repeatable process.
 This is especially true if you are an independent services agency where many project for different clients have virtually the same structure.